lorenzoscottb/DReAMy/README.md

 ![dreamy_logo](images/dreamy_full_logo.png)

-DReAMy is a python library built around pytorch and Hugging Face's 🤗 [`transformers`](https://huggingface.co/docs/transformers/index) to automatically analyse (for now only) textual dream reports.
-At the moment, annotations are based on the [Hall & Van de Castle](https://link.springer.com/chapter/10.1007/978-1-4899-0298-6_2) emotions framewokr, but we are looking forward to expand our set applications.
-The theretical backbone of DReAMy and its model is based on a fuiifull collaboration betweem NLP and sleep research.
-More detailed results can be found [here](https://github.com/lorenzoscottb/Dream_Reports_Annotation).
+DReAMy is a python library to automatically analyse (for now only) textual dream reports.
+At the moment, annotations are exclusively based on the [Hall & Van de Castle](https://link.springer.com/chapter/10.1007/978-1-4899-0298-6_2) emotions framework, but we are looking forward to expanding our set applications.
+As for the theoretical backbone, DReAMy and its model are based on a fruitful collaboration between NLP and sleep research.
+For more details, please refer to the [pre-print](https://arxiv.org/abs/2302.14828)

 # Installation and usage
-DReAMy can be easly installed via pip!
-If you wish to play/query a set of DReAMy's model, you can do so in the [`dream`](https://huggingface.co/spaces/DReAMy-lib/dream) 🤗 Space.
+DReAMy can be easily installed via pip, and we do recommend using a virtual environment with python 3.9 installed.
+If you wish to play/query a set of DReAMy's model, you can do so using the [`DReAMv.1`](https://huggingface.co/spaces/DReAMy-lib/dream) 🤗 Space.
 ```
 pip install dreamy
 ```

 # Current Features
 At the moment, DReAMy has four main features:
-- Datasts, allowing to download and use two dream-report datasets from DreamBank.
+- Datasets, allowing to download and use of two dream-report datasets from DreamBank.
-- Emotion Classification, allowing to easly classify lists of reports for HVDC emotions.
+- Emotion Classification, allowing easily classify lists of reports for HVDC emotions.
-- NER (or character annotation), that allow to extract relevant characters appearing in a given report.
+- NER (or character annotation), allowing the extraction of relevant characters appearing in a given report.
-- Encodigns: that easly collects and explores enbeddings of textual reports.
+- Encodings: that easily collects and explores (contextualised) embeddings of textual reports.

-Use example can be found in the code below, and in the tutorial folder.
+Usage examples can be found in the code below, and in the tutorial folder.

 ## Dataset
 DReAMy has direct access to two datasets.
-A smaller English-only (~ 20k), with more descriptive variables (such as gender and year), and a larger and multilingual one (En/De, ~ 30 k).
-You can easly choose between the two of them with the simple code below.
+A smaller English-only (~ 20k), with more descriptive variables (such as gender and year), and a larger and multilingual one (En/De, ~ 30k).
+You can easily choose which to download using the simple code below.

 ```py
 import dreamy